MarylaWu/cisc3003-Individual-Assgn/README.md

 For more information, reach out to Li Shitian at [cc02957@umac.mo](mailto:cc02957@umac.mo).

 #### Project Report
-For a detailed project report and documentation, please refer to the [IndividualAssgn.zip](IndividualAssgn.zip) included in the repository.
+For a detailed project report and documentation, please refer to the [IndividualAssgn .zip](IndividualAssgn .zip) included in the repository.
 This document includes a comprehensive overview, list of services, tasks performed, accomplishments, and learning outcomes.